 Thus was born Fourth Ward West as a land of open space and condominiums, near the 75/85 Connector and Peachtree Center.
 McGill Place (1986) and Sienna (1989) are both sitting on hills, telling us that they were built early in the redevelopment process.

 Further to the east 1900’s-1940’s single-family homes exist, as well as multi-family homes.
 The multifamily homes were built in the swath of the Great Fire of 1917 to house the people who lost their homes, many now owned by Wingate.
 This fire is GRANDLY celebrated as Fire in the Fourth in the nearby neighborhood Sweet Auburn.
 (See Neighbors)

 Do you ever wonder why there is so much open space, grass and trees around Georgia Power and the early condos in FWW, while newer ones nestle up to the zero lot line with only thin strips of grass?
 ANSWER: To persuade people to move back into Atlanta developers thought things had to resemble the suburbs with grass and trees.

 So enjoy the unique McGill Place Land located blocks from Downtown!
-All our land and trees are beautiful and from another age with different information and built values.
+All our land and trees are beautiful and from another age with different information and built values, the best of which we enjoy and sustain today.
 Woof!
 My dog LOVES McGill Place!
 Lets take good care of it!